eigenein/led-strip/README.md

 ### Ping

-Used to discover the device type and to get its current state.
+Used to discover a device.
+The device will send its entire current state in response.

 ```json
 {